-The mission of the American Optometric Student Association is to “improve the visual welfare and health of the public, to promote the profession of optometry, and life-long commitment to the AOA and AOA state affiliates, and to enhance the education and welfare of optometry students.”
+The mission of the American Optometric Student Association is “to enhance the education and welfare of optometry students, improve the visual welfare and health of the public, to promote the profession of optometry and a lifelong commitment to the AOA and AOA state affiliates.”

 The AOSA is committed to promoting the optometric profession, enhancing the education and welfare of optometry students, as well as enhancing the vision and ocular health of the public.
 This website is designed to provide information to future, current and past students of optometry.